queenofdowntime/queenofdowntime.github.io/tutorials/fizzbuzz-rb.md

 	git commit -m "readme.md"
 	git push -u origin master
 	```
-	For more on how to set up a new project, see [this guide](/resources/tutorials/git).

 1. Create 2 subdirectories, `lib` and `spec`, in your project. `lib` you will
 recognise as the normal location of your Ruby code. `spec` is where we are going
 to put our tests.